brycetolman54/Go_CLI/README.md

 # Go_CLI

-The repo I will be using to create a CLI app using Go
+This is a repository holding the code for a todo list manager command-line application that I wrote (with much assistance) in Go to have some practice both using Go and writing a command line application with Cobra